-How To Help Santa Fe High School Students After The Shooting With Petitions & More
+Here's How To Help After The Tragic Santa Fe High School Shooting

 A mass shooting took place at Santa Fe High School on Friday, May 18, reportedly leaving 10 people dead.
 If you're shaken by the tragedy and are wondering how to help Santa Fe High School students, rest assured there are many options you can choose from.
 Whether you're in a position where you can donate money to a particular cause, or if you'd rather sign a petition for stricter gun laws, there are multiple routes you can take that will help support Santa Fe students (and other school shooting victims).